Primordial flat frame -- a new view on inflation

-For a possible loophole in this argument we notice that the divergence of the graviton propagator concerns the relative fluctuations of the metric.
+The divergence of the graviton propagator concerns the relative fluctuations of the metric.
 Only those are frame invariant.
 The fluctuations of the metric itself depend on the frame.
 They obtain by multiplication of $\gamma_{mn}$ by a factor $a^{2}$.
 In the primordial flat frame this does not change much since $a(\eta\to -\infty)$ is constant.
 In the Einstein frame, however, $a(\eta\to -\infty)$ vanishes.
 The function $a^{2}(\eta)w^{\pm}_{k}(\eta) \sim \eta^{-2}w^{\pm}_{k}$ is proportional to $a(\eta)$ and therefore vanishes for $\eta\to -\infty$.
 In this frame the metric fluctuations vanish instead of diverging.
 The divergence of $\gamma_{mn}$ arises here from the fact that the homogeneous isotropic metric vanishes even faster.

-We may take this as an indication that for situations where the relative fluctuations do not remain small an expansion around a homogeneous solution is not very appropriate.
-There may be better frame invariant quantities characterizing such highly inhomogeneous cosmologies.
-If they remain finite for $\eta\to -\infty$, the problems with the diverging graviton propagator can perhaps be circumvented.
-We take here the attitude that the solution of the "diverging propagator problem" is most likely coming from another direction that we will discuss next.